 Are you struggling to get through mealtime without your dog trying to snap at you?
 If this is the case, your pooch probably has a degree of food aggression.
 Don’t worry though, you aren’t alone, quite a large number of dogs have this problem!
-Through this article we help you understand and solve this issue so mealtime can become a more peaceful activity within your household – and no, no training supplies needed we promise.
+Through this article we help you understand and solve this issue so mealtime can become a more peaceful activity within your household.

 How to Recognise Food Aggression

 Food aggression is a form of resource guarding in which a dog becomes very defensive when eating, either towards humans or other animals.
-We’ve narrowed down this behaviour to three degrees of aggression; mild, moderate and severe and included some behaviors that your dog might display depending on their level of aggression:
+We’ve narrowed down this behavior to three degrees of aggression - mild, moderate and severe and included some behaviors that your dog might display depending on their level of aggression:

-Mild: stiffened body, head down, showing of teeth, growling and their body will hover over the meal as a way to protect it.
+- Mild: stiffened body, head down, showing of teeth, growling, the stand over their meal as a way to protect it

-Moderate: The whites of their eyes being visible, ears held back, tail lowered, snapping or lunging when either the dog or meal is approached
+- Moderate: whites of the eyes are visible, ears pinned back, tail lowered, snapping or lunging when either the dog or meal is approached

-Aggression during mealtime can be quite common among dogs, however, if your pup is showing a number of the above-mentioned signs, it’s probably time to try fix this issue.
+Aggression during mealtime can be quite common among dogs, however, if your pup is showing any number of the above-mentioned signs, you probably want to try and fix this issue before someone gets hurt.

 You can spend the time making your dog more comfortable with others around their food, but it can take time, and if your dog is too aggressive, you may not be able to do this safely yourself and we would recommend using a dog trainer.